open/close all folders

 - Expy: Of Inari.
-He's a kid who wears a Cool Hat who talks down to the protagonist for his heroic ideals because said ideals got his father (and in Kouta's case, his mother too) killed.
+He's a kid wearing a Cool Hat who talks down to the protagonist for his heroic ideals, because those same ideals got his parents killed.

 - Freudian Excuse: Hates superheroism because it cost his parents their lives, and everybody around him would go on about how it was an honorable way for them to die.

-- Groin Attack: When Deku tried to introduce himself, Kouta responded by punching him straight in the family jewels.
+- Groin Attack: When Midoriya attempts to introduce himself, Kouta responds by punching him straight in the family jewels.
 He later apologizes for it in his letter to Midoriya.